GabryV00/DistributedSystems-Project/README.md

 pip install -r src/webgui/requirements.txt
 ```

-At this point the wrapper scripts \texttt{`launch_p2p.sh`} and \texttt{`launch_server.sh`} can be executed from two different terminals to start respectively the Erlang backend and the Python web application.
+At this point the wrapper scripts `launch_p2p.sh` and `launch_server.sh` can be executed from two different terminals to start respectively the Erlang backend and the Python web application.